 Getting your child to go to bed is already an uphill task but it seems like it is going to become even harder.
 Research from the University of Liege in Belgium reveals that night owls (people who like to sleep late) tend to be smarter and end up wealthier than people who usually wake up early.
 Its seems like the classic adage of ‘The early bird catches the worm’ does not seem to apply much to humans.

 In the experiment, different participants slept and woke up at varying times, either early or late, but all of them had the same amount of sleep.
-Upon waking up, they were required to complete tasks which tested their reactions and alertness, and both groups were similarly adept at the tasks.
-However, the night owls seemed to have a better endurance than those who woke up early.
+Upon waking up, they were required to complete tasks that tested their reactions and alertness, and both groups were similarly adept at the tasks.
+However, the night owls seemed to have better endurance than those who woke up early.
 Dr Philippe Peigneux, the lead of the researchers at the University of Liege in Belgium, said: ‘During the evening session, evening types were less sleepy and tended to perform faster than morning types.’

 RELATED: Getting your baby to sleep in longer

-Interestingly, there have been numerous studies conducted in the past which also support the notion that night owls are generally smarter and richer than the early birds.
+Interestingly, there have been numerous studies conducted in the past that also support the notion that night owls are generally smarter and richer than the early birds.
 Famous historical figures who were night owls included Charles Darwin and Winston Churchill.

 It has also been hypothesised that evolution is responsible for why some people are night owls while others are early birds.
 Apparently, during the Stone Age, early birds had the responsibility of gathering food while night owls were tasked with standing guard during the night.